Sabeth Verpoorte: Volunteer activities

 Sabeth Verpoorte was the 2018 President for the Society of Laboratory Automation and Screening.
 She has also held leadership roles in the Dutch Pharmacy Association and multiple international conferences.

-Honors & Awards
+Honours and awards

 Sabeth Verpoorte was recognized as an Honorary Doctor by Tampere University in recognition of her outstanding contributions to lab-on-a-chip and organ-on-a-chip research, as well as her long-standing interdisciplinary collaborations.
-The honorary doctorate was conferred as part of Tampere University’s honorary doctorate laureate programme, which acknowledges world-class research and education focusing on technology, health, and society.
+The honorary doctorate was conferred as part of Tampere University's honorary doctorate laureate programme, which acknowledges world-class research and education focusing on technology, health, and society.